-Texas has plenty to offer water-sport enthusiasts.
-Whether you prefer skiing, jet skiing, boating, swimming, diving, or snorkeling, there is a perfect lake to spend time on while visiting Texas—which is an ideal way to beat the Lone Star heat.
-If you just can't decide which one to visit, try one of these top Texas lakes for water sports and recreational boating.
+Texas has plenty to offer water sports enthusiasts.
+Whether you prefer skiing, jet skiing, boating, swimming, diving, or snorkeling, there is a perfect lake for you.
+Spending time on a lake is an ideal way to beat the Lone Star heat.

 01 of 05

 Located near the border town of Del Rio, Lake Amistad was formed when the Rio Grande was dammed in 1969.
 Its remote location is part of its charm—it's not as crowded on this lake as many others in Texas—as are its clear, sprawling waters.
 Massive Lake Amistad encompasses nearly 70,000 surface acres, which are shared between Mexico and the United States.
 Boaters and swimmers can enjoy both open waters and steeply walled canyons.
 The protective coves offer ideal fishing spots.
 For all watercraft requiring state registration, there is a lake use fee.
 There are 10 boat launch ramps, but no boat rental or fueling stations.